Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Conclusion

 We note that the algorithm developed in this work can be straightforwardly adapted to find different states.
 While we are interested in finding the state with the lowest real energy in this work, one may instead be interested in finding, e.g., excited states such as the state with the largest imaginary energy.
 In this case, instead of defining the loss function $\mathcal{L}$ in terms of the real part of the eigenvalues, one can define it in terms of the imaginary parts.
+Indeed, the $n$-th excited state $\psi_n$ can be constructed from spin configurations that are biorthogonal to all lower-energy states, $\{\psi_0, \psi_1, \dots, \psi_{n-1}\}$, ensuring sequential biorthogonality across the spectrum.

 Another extension of this work is to study systems beyond non-interacting $PT$-symmetric models.
 While our method is tailored here to focus on the real part of the spectrum, it can be straightforwardly tailored to take the complete complex picture into account.
-The main challenge for such an extension actually lies in the ansatz of the many-body wavefunction, which should then in principle obey a different symmetry.
+The main challenge for such an extension actually lies in the ansatz of the many-body wavefunction, which should then, in principle, obey a different symmetry.
 Additionally, adding interactions or moving to higher dimensions would provide another avenue to test our machinery.
+In higher dimensions, the single hidden state propagated between sites can be replaced by multiple hidden states~\cite{PhysRevB.109.245120}, each corresponding to a neighboring site in a different spatial direction, with the recursion relation for the hidden states modified accordingly to reflect the lattice geometry.
+The training procedure can follow the approach of Ref.~\cite{solinas2025biorthogonal}, where the loss function is formulated as a biorthogonal product of the left and right eigenstates.
+However, this prescription can be simplified in the presence of symmetries.
+For instance, in $PT$-symmetric systems, the left and right eigenstates are related by complex conjugation, allowing the algorithm to proceed similarly to that of a Hermitian system.